 The Novo Nordisk Foundation

-which operates independently of any other interests than those described in the
+The Novo Nordisk Foundation is a Danish commercial foundation that operates independently of any other interests than those described in the Foundation’s objects.

 The object of the Novo Nordisk Foundation is:

-- to provide a stable basis for the commercial and research activities of Novo Nordisk A/S, which is engaged in research, development and production within and sale of pharmaceuticals and related products and services; of Novozymes A/S, which is engaged in carrying out research, development, production and trade within biological solutions; and of any future public or private limited companies in which the Foundation’s subsidiary, Novo A/S, may hold a material equity interest or over which Novo A/S may have material influence, whether through proxy or otherwise,
+to provide a stable basis for the commercial and research activities of Novo Nordisk A/S, which is engaged in research, development and production within and sale of pharmaceuticals and related products and services; of Novozymes A/S, which is engaged in carrying out research, development, production and trade within biological solutions; and of any future public or private limited companies in which the Foundation’s subsidiary, Novo Holdings A/S, may hold a material equity interest or over which Novo Holdings A/S may have material influence, whether through proxy or otherwise;

-- to support physiological, endocrinological, metabolic and other medical research,
+to support physiological, endocrinological, metabolic and other medical research:

-to support research hospital activities within diabetes in Denmark, and furthermore
+to support research hospital activities within diabetes in Denmark; and furthermore

-- to support other scientific, humanitarian and social purposes.
+to support other scientific, humanitarian and social purposes.